 We would also advise against changing an admin’s role in a page to something different like Editor or Moderator.
 The documentation doesn’t specify whether different types of Page Roles have different kinds of impact, so until we at ManyChat will test further, we would advise removing any kind of Facebook users with any kind of Page Roles that are located in the impacted countries.

-Subscribers based in Europe
+Subscribers based in Europe or Japan

 For example, suppose 50% of your subscribers are USA-based, and the other half are in Germany.
 Then ManyChat will function normally for the US subscribers but will be subject to the limitations for the German subscribers.